thufv/mastery/readme.md

 # In this case, this statement will be deleted in our strategy, which happens indeed.
 # But in the "expected", as a developer can reasonably expect, it's not deleted.

+kotlin.b182d61a03552ca982a098bb5d8330ab3997487c.base.idea.src.org.jetbrains.jet.plugin.references.JetSimpleNameReference
+# An example of correct (reasonable) conflict of order changing in an ordered list,
+# that means conflict resolving is not reasonable, a manually checking for semantic is necessary
 ```
 #### New Benchmarks